jbruce12000/kiln-controller/README.md

 My controller plugs into the wall, and the kiln plugs into the controller.

+**WARNING** This project involves high voltages and high currents.
+Please make sure that anything you build conforms to local electrical codes and aligns with industry best practices.

 ![Image](https://github.com/jbruce12000/kiln-controller/blob/master/public/assets/images/schematic.png)

 *Note: I tried to power my ssr directly using a gpio pin, but it did not work.
 My ssr required 25ma to switch and rpi's gpio could only provide 16ma.
 YMMV.*